Michel Muller

-Michel Muller (born 9 September 1966) is a French actor, screenwriter and director.
+Michel Muller (born 9 September 1966) is a French actor, comedian, screenwriter and director.
 He is most recently known for playing Charles VIII of France in the television series The Borgias.

 Biography

 Michel Muller was born 1966 in Vienna, Austria.
 He left graduate school to pursue a career in entertainment.
 He started as a one-man show performer, performing in theaters across France.
 He appeared in various French television series and in minor film roles.
 In 2001, he starred in Wasabi, alongside Jean Reno and Ryōko Hirosue.